Drug and Alcohol Rehab in Crawley

 Addiction is not considered a ‘choice’ or ‘moral failing’ on behalf of the addiction sufferer – rehab is always about treating the disease of addiction.

 Whilst the benefits of private rehab are many, you may be wondering where that leaves NHS treatment offered by the government, particularly since this is many people’s first port of call.

 Whilst NHS treatment is free, many programmes are being cut due to a lack of funding, leaving those who require treatment with nowhere left to turn.

 A lack of programmes thus means that waiting lists in other areas are overwhelmed and the patient-to-staff ratio is very large.

 Many NHS addiction programmes are also criticised for their lack of mental health support which, meaning that those with a dual diagnosis cannot access adequate care and support.

-On the other hand, the major downside to private treatment is the cost involved.
+On the other hand, the major downside to private rehab in Crawley is the cost involved.

 Whilst this was a huge issue many years ago, policies have changes recently and treatment is considered far more accessible.

 Many private treatment providers now offer payment plans and accept medical insurance.

 Others work directly with clients to offer programmes within their budgets.